practicalli/clojure/docs/introduction/contributing.md

 # Contributing to Practicalli

+By submitting content ideas and corrections you are agreeing they can be used in any work by Practicalli under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/){target=_blank}.
+Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/clojure/graphs/contributors){target=_blank}.

+!!!
+INFO "Please raise an issue before creating a pull request"
+    Raising an issue or post on the #practicalli channel of Clojurians Slack community avoids disappointment if the contribution would not be accepted and saves time for all.

 Practicalli books are written in markdown and use MkDocs to generate the published website via a GitHub workflow.
 MkDocs can also run a local server using the `make docs` target from the `Makefile`

-By submitting content ideas and corrections you are agreeing they can be used in this book under the [Creative Commons Attribution ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/){target=_blank}.
-Attribution will be detailed via [GitHub contributors](https://github.com/practicalli/clojure/graphs/contributors){target=_blank}.

 All content and interaction with any persons or systems must be done so with respect and within the Practicalli Code of Conduct.